-> Apart from the religious significance of Holy Basil, the plant has many medicinal benefits.
-In Ayurvedic medicine it is termed “the elixir of life” as it promotes longevity.
+Apart from the religious significance of Holy Basil, the plant has many medicinal benefits.
+In Ayurvedic medicine, it is termed “the elixir of life” as it promotes longevity.
 In other words, the tea has antioxidants to boost the body’s ability to fight nasty free radicals that can cause disease and aging.
-It is also an adaptogen that helps the body fight stress by balancing the mind, nerves and emotions and maintains health of the respiratory tract.
+It is also an adaptogen that helps the body fight stress by balancing the mind, nerves, and emotions and maintains the respiratory tract’s health.

-Initially I was curious why this customer wanted this tea.
-I understood the importance of this tea when I learned about the spiritual nature of Holy Basil .
-I thrilled to know a bit more about another aspect of this beverage we love called tea.
+Initially, I was curious why this customer wanted this tea.
+I understood the importance of this tea when I learned about the spiritual nature of Holy Basil.
+I am thrilled to know a bit more about another aspect of this beverage we love called tea.

 The Tea Lady